marijnh/Eloquent-JavaScript/21_skillsharing.md

 {{index "async function"}}

-This is an `async` function, so that looping and waiting for the request is easier.
+This is an `async` function so that looping and waiting for the request is easier.
 It runs an infinite loop that, on each iteration, retrieves the list of talks—either normally or, if this isn't the first request, with the headers included that make it a long polling